iemafzalhassan/online_shop/README.md

 📦 Docker (Containerization, Image Building, Compose, Networking)

 💡 Dockerized by: Talha Aziz

-✅ What I Added & Improved:-
+✅ What I Added & Improved:

     Included nginx.conf for proper Nginx configuration.
     Updated Dockerfile and docker-compose.yaml to reference nginx.conf.
     Updated vite.config.js for better compatibility with Docker.
     Added Docker Hub link for easy access to the pre-built image.
     Formatted everything properly for clarity.